Snake Vs. Wolf

 Six days after arriving at L.A.
 County General in an ambulance, he left in a crush of TV cameras wearing a plaid-blue bathrobe.
 The city’s “reluctant crusader” had Connie Chung standing in his doorway for an interview and extensive, white bandaging entombing his arm.
 Partly because of the attack, local TV news stations were rushing to produce series on cults now they were hot again; four years had gone by since the LAPD’s shootout with the Symbionese Liberation Army.
 In this way, the animal Morantz met in his entryway had raised public consciousness.

-But it was the private side where lives are won and lost.
+Still, it was the private side where lives are won and lost.
 Here, Morantz’s friends and family worried about how he was psychologically adapting to being the victim of an exotic act of premeditated violence that’d stunned the world.
 That he was tremendously grateful he’d survived a kill shot wasn’t in doubt.
 Everything else was more ambivalent living under police protection, with general anxiety and strange kind of celebrity.
 (A woman he never met wrote him fan-mail that he was “undoubtedly” the most handsome man she’d ever seen).
 How was he to reconcile that with persisting numbness in his left hand and the urge to cringe when seeing stories about bloodshed, of which there were plenty in 1978?
-There but one immediate positive benefit.
-It precipitated a reunion with Trudy.
+There was, however, one immediate positive benefit.
+The incident precipitated a reunion with Trudy.
 A reason for the future.

 Weeks later, after the Dodgers blew the series, another messiah flexed his muscle to ruin lives, albeit on a more apocalyptic scale.
 Over nine hundred members of the People’s Temple lay sprawled in Jonestown, Guyana in a macabre quilt after drinking cyanide-laced punch—a mass suicide orchestrated by the embattled Reverend Jim Jones.
 Morantz shivered, thinking about his proximity to it.
 Among those murdered by Jones’ gunmen were two NBC journalists who had attended his hospital press conference.
 They’d flown with a California congressman down there to uncover the truth.